crystal-lang/rfcs/text/0007-event_loop-refactor.md

     #
     # Blocks the current fiber and continues when the connection is established.
     #
-    # Returns `IO::Error` in case of en error.
+    # Returns `IO::Error` in case of an error.
 The caller is responsible for
     # raising it as an exception if necessary.
     abstract def connect(socket : ::Socket, address : ::Socket::Addrinfo | ::Socket::Address, timeout : ::Time::Span?) : IO::Error?